 Interesting Facts: The name of Arrowhead Elementary was derived from the fact that during the excavation for the school, an Indian mound was found, in which many interesting artifacts were buried, including arrowheads.

-The school is located on property totaling 22.9 acres.
-On June 23, 2003 a ground breaking was held for the construction of a new school and a building dedication was held on October 20, 2005.
+The school is located on a property totaling 22.9 acres.
+On June 23, 2003 a ground breaking was held for the construction of a new school and the new buildong opened in November 2004.

 Opening Date: 1941